Difference between a network hub, switch, and router?

 In the past, network switches and routers were expensive, confusing, and hard to use for most users and most opted for network hubs.
 Today, home network switches and routers are much easier to use and cheaper, which is why network hubs are rarely used or found anymore.

 A network switch also connects computers to each other, like a hub.
 Where the switch differs from a hub is in the way it handles packets of data.
 When a switch receives a packet of data, it determines what computer or device the packet is intended for and sends it to that computer only.
 It does not broadcast the packet to all computers as a hub does which means bandwidth is not shared and makes the network much more efficient.
 For this reason alone, switches are usually preferred over a hub.

-A network router is quite different from a switch or hub since its primary function is to route data packets to other networks, instead of just the local computers.
+A network router is quite different from a switch or hub since its primary function is to route data packets to other networks, instead of only the local computers.
 A router is quite common to find in homes and businesses since it allows your network to communicate with other networks including the Internet.
 Essentially, a router bridges the gap between other networks and gives your network access to more features, e.g., a firewall, QoS, traffic monitoring, VPN, and more.

 Ok, but what should I buy a network hub, switch, or router?

 This question really depends on how you plan on using your network.
 For most users, a wireless network router is our recommendation.
 A wireless router allows wireless devices (e.g., your smartphone, tablet, wireless laptop) to connect to your network and to the Internet.